 SAT

 If you are already registered for the ACT test, ACT will contact you regarding the availability of test centers.
-If you are unable to take the test or cannot travel to an official testing center, you can choose to reschedule (change fees apply) or request a refund.
+If you are unable to take the test or cannot travel to an official testing center, you can choose to reschedule (change fees apply).
 To find out whether your test center is closed or rescheduled, visit the ACT test website.

 To find available test dates and deadlines for the SAT exam, visit the SAT website.
-Due to high demand and social distancing guidelines, there is limited seating capacity in test centers.
-Weekend SAT or SAT Subject Test administrations are available every month through the end of the calendar year.
+Weekend SAT administrations are available seven times through the end of the calendar year.
 If a test center is closed, updates will be posted on the SAT test website.
-If you need to reschedule, the College Board is waiving all change fees for test dates in 2022 for eligible domestic students.
-However, if you are taking the SAT in another country, you will be charged a change fee of $25.
+If you need to reschedule, you will need to cancel and register for a new test, unless you are eligible for a fee waiver.
+You can cancel your registration before the regular cancellation deadline by paying $29, and $39 will be charged if you cancel after the cancellation deadline.

 1. Understanding the Difference Between the ACT and SAT

 To begin, the ACT and the SAT can be hard to tell apart.
 Both cover reading, writing, math, and have an optional essay.
+However, the optional essay section for the SAT has been discontinued for international students and is only available for domestic students if required for a state’s accountability assessment program.
 Both standardized tests give you points for correct answers, and neither penalizes you for wrong answers or omitted ones.
-Both take approximately three to four hours, depending on whether you write the essay.
+Both the SAT and ACT take approximately three to four hours, depending on whether you write the essay.
+While the ACT offers both paper and digital versions of the test, the SAT is only offered digitally.

 Which test is better for international students?
 Let’s review the similarities and differences between the ACT and the SAT, from structure to subject matter.
 As you read, think about the following questions: